Esri/storymap-cascade/README.md

 ## Developer guide

-This developer guide is intended for developers that wants to modify the behavior or add new functionalities to the Cascade application.
+This developer guide is intended for developers that want to modify the behavior or add new functionalities to the Cascade application.
 It requires knowledge of HTML, Javascript and CSS languages.

 For more infomation about using and customizing Esri's Storytelling Apps follow the [Story Maps Developers' Corner](https://developerscorner.storymaps.arcgis.com).

 ### Application life cycle
-Cascade fires events that allow customization with lose integration.
-This mean that you don't need to understand the application internals to implement simple extension.
+Cascade fires events that allow customization with loose integration.
+This mean that you don't need to understand the application internals to implement simple extensions.

 To try those events, look in the file `src/app/custom-scripts.js`.